 Or, if you work in a more specialized industry, such as manufacturing or in an industrial setting, enrolling in an online Industrial Supervisor Associate’s Degree can help you gain the education your company’s hiring manager is looking for.

 The same idea applies to earning a promotion in any field.
-If you’re working in retail, a retail management degree or a retail supervisor career diploma can help take the next steps toward working your way up in your job, as an example.
+If you’re working in retail, a retail supervisor career diploma can help take the next steps toward working your way up in your job, as an example.